JUSTGO54321/VS-Code/README.md

-# Learning Python and Git, and how to publish things to Github
+# Learning Python and Git